lucia-asf/ai-automation-pilot-dashboard/complete-pilot-doc.md

 **Data Shared with OpenAI (Content Only):**
 - ✅ Project story/description (public-facing)
 - ✅ Project summary (public-facing)
-- ✅ Messages of support (public-facing, anonymized)
+- ✅ Messages of support (public-facing, anonymised)
-- ✅ Contributor messages (public-facing, anonymized)
+- ✅ Contributor messages (public-facing, anonymised)

 **Privacy Safeguards:**
-1. **Data Minimization:** Only public-facing content analyzed
+1. **Data Minimisation:** Only public-facing content analyzed
-2. **Anonymization:** No identifiable information in API requests
+2. **Anonymisation:** No identifiable information in API requests
 3. **OpenAI Data Policy:** Content not used for model training (as per OpenAI Enterprise agreement)
 4. **Retention:** OpenAI retains data for 30 days for abuse monitoring only
 5. **Australian Privacy Principles:** Compliant with APP 8 (Cross-border disclosure)